daniyar-yes/django-polls-app/README.md

 # django-polls-app
-Official Python / Django documentation tutorial that taught how to work with the folling features.
+Official Python / Django documentation tutorial that taught how to work with the following features.

 <ul>
 <li> Models